Dave Mustaine: Discography

 Mustaine composed the song "Sudden Death" for the video game Guitar Hero: Warriors of Rock, released in September 2010, under the name of his band.
 The game also features two additional Megadeth titles, "Holy Wars...
 The Punishment Due" and "This Day We Fight!".
 Megadeth downloadable content was available for the game but as of March 31, 2015, the tracks were removed as all DLC for the game was removed; the tracks that were available for purchase were "Symphony of Destruction", "Hangar 18", and "Peace Sells".

 Mustaine appeared on country singer Brett Kissel's song "Damn!" from his 2017 album We Were That Song.

+Awards and nominations

+See also List of awards and nominations received by Megadeth.